 The Centre of Excellence in Interdisciplinary Mental Health (CEIMH) was funded as one of the 74 Higher Education Funding Council for England (HEFCE) Centres of Excellence in Teaching and Learning from 2005-2010.

 CEIMH promotes excellence, innovation and creativity in the delivery of interdisciplinary mental health teaching, learning and research.
 Drawing on the expertise of academics and practitioners in education, nursing, psychiatry, psychology and social work, as well as service users and carers, CEIMH has created teaching and learning resources and undertaken research and consultancy with a view to transforming understandings of, and responses to, mental distress and ill health.

-CEIMH is part of the Institute of Applied Social Studies, School of Social Policy at the University of Birmingham.
+CEIMH is part of the Department of Social Policy and Social Work, School of Social Policy at the University of Birmingham.